gpadrao/WAESTech/README.md

  ![alt text](https://github.com/luisferop/WAESTech/blob/master/Images/test_explorer_success.PNG)

+ After you run your tests, whether you are coming from the Swagger page or running the solution tests, you can see the results in the database tables.

+- WAESImage table, will keep the images sent from Api web endpoints.
+- WAESLog table, will keep the messages to track all the steps during the execution of the period.
+I suggest you search sorted by the LogDate column.

  ## Thank you!

-Thank you and feel free to contact me if you have any problems.
+Thank you for this opportunity, I hope this solution can show you some of my technical skills.
+Feel free to contact me if you have any problems.

 Email: luisferop@gmail.com
 Skype: luisfernandopereira